Illinois Nonprofit Corporation · Est. 2024

 — Sophorn Jeffrey Loeung, Founder

-Today, Sophorn and four co-founders — all members of the Cambodian-American community in Illinois — have created CAHF to ensure that no child in rural Cambodia is left without hope.
+Today, Sophorn and five co-founders — all members of the Cambodian-American community in Illinois — have created CAHF to ensure that no child in rural Cambodia is left without hope.
 Our first act was donating swings and school materials to a preschool in the founder's home village.

 Mount Prospect, IL (HQ)